Bus accessibility

 Please ask the driver for assistance if you require any help.

-You should reverse your wheelchair into the dedicated area on board (so you are facing the back of the vehicle) and apply the brakes.
+Once you are on board, you should reverse your wheelchair into the dedicated area on board (so you are facing the back of the vehicle) and apply the brakes.

 Aisles and gangways must be kept clear at all times.